Sofya2003/ULID-with-sequence/README.md

 ULID with sequence is calculated as

     ttttttttttsssrrrrrrrrrrrrr
+    or
+    ttttttttttsssrrrrrrrrrrrxx

     where

-    t is Timestamp (10 characters or 48 bit), UNIX-time in milliseconds (UTC) s is Sequence (3 characters or 15 bit), generated for each ULID with the same database and Timestamp r is Randomness (13 characters or 65 bit), generated in advance by true random number generator, separately for each ULID
+    t is Timestamp (10 characters or 48 bit), UNIX-time in milliseconds (UTC) s is Sequence (3 characters or 15 bit), generated for each ULID with the same database and Timestamp r is Randomness (13/11 characters or 65/55 bit), generated in advance by true random number generator, separately for each ULID x is Entity type (2 characters or 10 bit)

 The string representation in [Crockford's base32](https://www.crockford.com/base32.html) is used.
 ## Implementation